 - Why use census data if the ACS contains all the "Good Stuff"?
 If you need data for very small geographic areas, such as census blocks or block groups, small cities or townships, etc. then the decennial data may be your only viable source.
 Block data are not available from the ACS, and block group data are very limited; not to mention that they are based on five year periods, usually come with large degrees of sampling error and (n the case of block groups) are not available via the MCDC's ACS Profile app.

 So if you want to know how many children or senior citizens live in a neighborhood you are going to have to go with the decennial data (even when it starts aging over the decade).
 Decennial data (when available) are better because they are actual counts rather than sample estimates.
 While you can use the ACS to get updated population data for entities as small as block groups through the decade, these will be statistical estimates based on a varying and sometimes inadequate sample size.

 Of course, if your grant application requires you to report the number and percentage of poor persons in your area then you have no choice but to go with data from the ACS since the information is no longer available based on the decennial census.

-Note: To access any of the data referenced below (and some others not referenced here) using the MCDC's Uexplore/Dexter software go to
+To access any of the data collections we have per the 2010 census using the MCDC's Uexplore/Dexter software go to

 To learn more about the 2010 Census visit the